 State Assessment Boundary:

-Details of the chemical reactions for respiration, biochemical steps of breaking down food, or the resulting molecules (e.g., carbohydrates are broken down into monosaccharides) are not expected in state assessment.
+Specific details of the chemical reaction for cellular respiration, biochemical steps of breaking down food, or the resulting molecules (e.g., carbohydrates are broken down into monosaccharides) are not expected in state assessment.

-[Note: MS-LS1-1 and MS-LS1-2 are found in Grade 6.
+[Note: MS-LS1-1, MS-LS1-2, and MS-LS1-3 are found in Grade 6.
 MS-LS1-3 and MS-LS1-4 are found in Grade 7.
 MS-LS1-6 and MS-LS1-8 from NGSS are not included.]

 LS3.
 Heredity: Inheritance and Variation of Traits